NEWSLETTER - 2017

 Junior Season Pass: $150

-Golf carts must be registered by June 10th.
-If not registered, the cart will not be allowed on the golf course or on
+Golf carts must have stickers on them by June 10th.
+If not stickered, the cart will not be allowed on the golf course or on

 GOLF CART RULES

 All cart operators must be at least 14 years old to

 drive on the golf course.
 Cart operators must be 16 years old and have a valid driver’s license to drive on the streets.

 • Stop at stop signs.

 • Drive in correct direction on one-way street.

 • Cart must have a working headlight and tail light to operate at night.